-New book about the history of Bradford City
+New book about the history of Bradford City – release September 2026

 The 2025/26 season has been one of the most memorable for a long time: the highest average attendance since 1921/22, the highest league position since 2004 and, irrespective of what happens in the play-offs, the nearest that Bradford City has ever come to back-to-back promotions.
 It is also a year of significant anniversaries – 30 years since the first trip to Wembley, 25 years since relegation from the Premier League and ten years since Stefan Rupp acquired the club.
 It is now more than twenty years since the last complete history was written about Bradford City and it is therefore timely to take stock of what has happened recently and consider how it fits in the context of preceding decades.